attackgoat/screen-13/README.md

 SCREEN 13
 ```

-These commands cleared the screen of text and setup a 320x200 256-color paletized color video mode.
+These commands cleared the screen of text and setup a 320x200 256-color paletized video mode.
+There
-There were other video modes available, but none of them had the 'magic' of 256 colors.
+were other video modes available, but none of them had the 'magic' of 256 colors.

 Additional commands QBasic offered, such as `DRAW`, allowed you to build very simple games
 incredibly quickly because you didn't have to grok the enirety of linking and compiling in order get
 things done.
-I think we should have options like this today, and this project aims to allow future
+I think we should have options like this today, and so I started this project to allow
-developers to have the same ability to get things done quickly while using modern tools.
+future developers to have the ability to get things done quickly while using modern tools.